JordanWu1997/I3_Sway_Config/misc/README.md

     - `Anne_Pro_2`:
         - `Custom.json`
             - Customized keyboard profile for Anne Pro 2
+        - `HHKB.json`
+            - Mimic HHKB keyboard layout for Anne Pro 2
+            - But in HHKB, backspace is swapped with backslash and backslash is split into backtick and backslash
+            - To make Anne Pro 2 as close as possible to HHKB, I use tap layer to mimic two keys on one backslash key
+            - Note that Tap Key Combination must be turned on for tilde (Shift+Tap)
+                - Tap: backtick
+                - Shift+Tap: tilde
+                - Normal: backslash
+                - Shift+Normal: pipe

 ## obsidian
 - [Obsidian](https://obsidian.md/), brilliant markdown editor for note-taking